HardwareTeams/tinyofdm/README.md

-# OFDM Over Audio
+# Documentation

+For full write-ups see: [SignalProcessingJobs.com/docs/audio-ofdm](https://signalprocessingjobs.com/docs/audio-ofdm/)

+# Project Info

 An OFDM modem implementation that works over audio.
 Maybe we will build the upper layers of the stack *eventually*.
-For now we are going to be building the physical (PHY) layer of an OFDM modem that works over audio.
+For now we are going to be building the physical (PHY) layer of an OFDM modem.
 OFDM is used in WiFI, 5G, digital TV, and a host of other radio communincation.

 ## What is OFDM?